 Growing okra is a simple garden task.
 Okra matures quickly, especially if you have a summer of hot weather which the plant prefers.
 Harvesting okra can be tricky, however, because you have to harvest the pods before they become tough.

 It takes only about four days from the time of flowering to the time to pick okra.
 Harvest okra every other day to keep them producing as long as possible.
 Harvesting okra is something you can do when you are out harvesting your green and wax beans, then it becomes habit to go out and harvest okra as it ripens.

 When is Okra Ready?

-How To Pick Okra
+How to Pick Okra

-Because okra is self-pollinating, you can save some of the pods for seeds for the following year.
+Since okra is self-pollinating, you can save some of the pods for seeds for the following year.
 This will make for a great crop the second time around.
 Instead of harvesting okra, if you want to save some pods for seed leave them on the plant and harvest okra when they become fully mature and almost dry.
 Remember not to do this if you still plan on harvesting okra to eat.
 Leaving the pods on the plant to mature like this slows down the development of new pods.